Kidkie-Tech-AB/basic-login-template/README.md

 ## Color options

 Buttons, text and links can be colored via the Plugin Settings page located under Tools > Basic Login Settings.

+In this first iteration the gradient background is hard coded.